 Michigan Emerging Technologies Fund

-A. Program Summary
+A. Program Summary and Michigan Company Requirement

 The ETF was created to provide matching dollars to support commercialization of SBIR/STTR projects.
 The ETF will match 25% of phase I SBIR/STTR awards up to $25,000, and 25% of phase II SBIR/STTR awards up to $125,000.
 ETF awards will come in the form of grants and do not need to be paid back; however, ETF Funds must be used to help bring Michigan SBIR/STTR projects to commercialization in at least one of the Four Technology Sectors supported by the ETF.
 These sectors are: (i) Advanced Automotive, Manufacturing, Materials, Information, and Agricultural Processing; (ii) Alternative Energy; (iii) Homeland Security and Defense; and (iv) Life Sciences

 B. Program Definitions

-ETF Funds: Funds awarded under the ETF.
+- ETF Funds: Funds awarded under the ETF.

-ETF Award Recipient: A Company that has met all program criteria and is awarded matching funds from the ETF.
+- ETF Award Recipient: A Company that has met all program criteria and is awarded matching funds from the ETF.

 C. ETF Eligibility Requirements

-The Company must meet all federal SBIR/STTR requirements;
+- The Company must meet all federal SBIR/STTR requirements;

-The Company must be a Michigan company or have its principal place of business in Michigan prior to the disbursement of funds;
+- The Company must be a Michigan company or have its principal place of business in Michigan prior to the disbursement of funds;

-The Company must submit SBIR/STTR proposals in at least one of the Four Competitive Sectors;
+- The Company must submit SBIR/STTR proposals in at least one of the Four Competitive Sectors;

 - The Company must submit an ETF application for each SBIR/STTR proposal.
 Filing an ETF application for a Phase I proposal will not cover a subsequent Phase II.
 A separate ETF application must be submitted for the Phase II proposal;

-To receive an ETF Commitment Letter, the Company must request the Letter no later than 10 business days before the federal submission deadline;
+- To receive an ETF Commitment Letter, the Company must request the Letter no later than 10 business days before the federal submission deadline;

 A Company may receive no more than two (2) ETF awards per twelve month period.
-The Company may begin filing new applications to the ETF; however, the company will not be eligible to receive ETF Funds until12 months after receipt of the second ETF award.
+The Company may continue filing applications to the ETF; however, the company will not be eligible to receive ETF Funds until 12 months after receipt of the second ETF award.

 A Company may receive no more than six (6) ETF awards throughout its participation in the ETF program as follows: no more than two (2) ETF awards covering Phase II awards and no more than four (4) ETF awards covering Phase I awards.

-E. Third Party Funding
+F. Third Party Funding